About

 b.
 1986, HK.

-Jingqiu’s most recent dance film First Dance 2.0 (2023) was selected as a winner at the Dance in Focus Film Festival: Reflections and was presented at the Music Center in downtown LA.
-Her dance film The Weight of Sugar (2021) won the “Outstanding Direction Award” from Manifest Dance-Film Festival in India and “Best Dance Film Award” from Black Lives Rising Dance Film Festival.
-Her dance documentary Family Portrait (2019) received the “Chinese Screendance Maker Award” from Hong Kong’s Jumping Frames International Video Dance Festival, a major award from San Francisco Dance Film Festival and the “Grand Jury Award” from Chicago’s In Motion Dance Film Festival.
-She is currently in post-production of a feature documentary that explores the intersection of dance and motherhood.
+Guan’s dance films and documentaries have screened internationally at festivals across the United States, the United Kingdom, India, Norway, Spain, Austria, Greece, Germany, Italy, Turkey, Mexico, mainland China, Hong Kong, Macau, and Japan.
+Her feature-length dance documentary Mama Dancers has won multiple awards in dance film festivals and is currently distributed on Amazon.
+Her dance film First Dance 2.0 (2023) was a winner at the Dance in Focus Film Festival: Reflections and was presented at the Music Center in downtown Los Angeles.
+The Weight of Sugar (2021) received the Outstanding Direction Award from Manifest Dance-Film Festival in India and the Best Dance Film Award from Black Lives Rising Dance Film Festival.
+Her dance documentary Family Portrait (2019) won the Chinese Screendance Maker Award at Jumping Frames International Video Dance Festival, the Best Student Film Award from San Francisco Dance Film Festival, and the Grand Jury Award from Chicago’s In Motion Dance Film Festival.